-BMC continues to monitor the business where there is a potential risk of labour rights abuses and this includes incidences of modern slavery and human trafficking.
-However, BMC believes that further training for employees and its supply chain, with an increased emphasis on transparency throughout this supply chain, may help identify modern slavery and human trafficking risks in the future.
-As a result, should we see any incidences of modern slavery and/or human trafficking, BMC will be well positioned to address these and to support any affected workers to ensure that human rights abuses are stamped out for good.
+As outlined in previous statements, BMC continues to monitor its business where there is a potential risk of labour rights abuses and this includes incidences of modern slavery and human trafficking.
+BMC maintains a training programme for its employees and in the wider supply chain, placing an ever increasing emphasis on transparency in an effort to identify modern slavery and human trafficking risks which may arise in the future.
+BMC is well positioned to address these and to support any affected workers to ensure that human rights abuses are stamped out for good.

-We make this statement under section 54(1) of the Modern Slavery Act 2015 and it constitutes our slavery and human trafficking statement for the financial year ended 31 March 2017.
+We make this statement under section 54(1) of the Modern Slavery Act 2015 and it constitutes our slavery and human trafficking statement for the financial year ended 31 March 2018.

-Arno ter Avest BMC Software Ltd.
+Arno ter Avest BMC Software Ltd. Date: 14 September 2018